-The portion of any 2015B Bond to be redeemed shall be an Authorized Denomination (as defined in the Subordinate Indenture) or any multiple thereof and in selecting 2015B Bonds for redemption, each 2015B Bond shall be considered as representing that number of 2015B Bonds which is obtained by dividing the principal amount of such 2015B Bond by the minimum Authorized Denomination (as defined in the Subordinate Indenture).
-If a portion of a 2015B Bond shall be called for redemption, a new 2015B Bond of the same maturity in principal amount equal to the unredeemed portion thereof shall be issued to the bondholder thereof upon the surrender of such 2015B Bond.
-If for any reason the principal amount of 2015B Bonds called for redemption would result in a redemption of 2015B Bonds less than the Authorized Denomination (as defined in the Subordinate Indenture), the Trustee, to the extent possible within the principal amount of such bonds to be redeemed, is authorized to adjust the selection of 2015B Bonds for such purpose in order to minimize any such redemption.
+The portion of any 2016 Subordinate Revenue Refunding Bond to be redeemed shall be an Authorized Denomination (as defined in the Subordinate Indenture) or any multiple thereof and in selecting 2016 Subordinate Revenue Refunding Bonds for redemption, each 2016 Subordinate Revenue Refunding Bond shall be considered as representing that number of 2016 Subordinate Revenue Refunding Bonds which is obtained by dividing the principal amount of such 2016 Subordinate Revenue Refunding Bond by the minimum Authorized Denomination (as defined in the Subordinate Indenture).
+If a portion of a 2016 Subordinate Revenue Refunding Bond of the same maturity in principal amount equal to the unredeemed portion thereof shall be issued to the bondholder thereof upon the surrender of such 2016 Subordinate Revenue Refunding Bonds called for redemption would result in a redemption of 2016 Subordinate Revenue Refunding Bonds less than the Authorized Denomination (as defined in the Subordinate Revenue Refunding Bonds to be redeemed, is authorized to adjust the selection of 2016 Subordinate Revenue Refunding Bonds to be redeemed, is authorized to adjust the selection of 2016 Subordinate Revenue Refunding Bonds to be redeemed, is authorized to adjust the selection of 2016 Subordinate Revenue Refunding Bonds for such purpose in order to minimize any such redemption.

-So long as the 2015B Bonds are issued as book-entry bonds through the Securities Depository, the particular bonds of any maturity and interest rate to be redeemed shall be selected by the Securities Depository in accordance with its stated procedures, or, otherwise, as determined by the Trustee by lot.
+So long as the 2016 Subordinate Revenue Refunding Bonds are issued as book-entry bonds through the Securities Depository, the particular bonds of any maturity and interest rate to be redeemed shall be selected by the Securities Depository in accordance with its stated procedures, or, otherwise, as determined by the Trustee by lot.